Compass laying on archival world map

 Cost and Important Details

-The program fee of $1000 covers: food, housing, excursions, and instruction materials for the entire week.
-As well, all participants will receive a commemorative 10th Anniversary program t-shirt.
-Please note: financial need-based scholarships are available for qualified applicants.
+The program fee of $1000 covers: food, housing, excursions, instruction materials for the week, and a program t-shirt.
+Please note: limited financial need-based scholarships are available for qualifying applicants.

 Students who receive financial aid at Centre may qualify for whole or partial aid.
 Scholarships are also available for first-generation College students.
 When registering, please indicate if you would like to be considered for a scholarship or partial financial aid.